I closed the door and sighed. Another date over for this introvert.

-Finding “the one” isn’t exclusively an introvert problem.
-But we introverts face certain challenges that extroverts don’t.
-For one, it’s hard to meet someone when your favorite nightly activity is dinner on the couch watching Netflix (and there’s no introvert dating site… yet).
+Finding “the one” isn’t exclusively an introvert problem, but we introverts face certain challenges that extroverts don’t.
+For one, it’s exhausting for us to constantly put ourselves out there.
 Add to that our dislike of forced socializing, penchant for quiet, and strong need for meaningful interaction, and finding a partner can feel downright impossible.

-I can’t speak for every “quiet one,” because we are individuals, after all.
-But here are nine “secrets” about dating an introvert, based on my experiences and the experiences of the hundreds of introverts I interviewed for my book.
+I can’t speak for every “quiet one,” but here are nine secrets about dating an introvert, based on my experiences and the experiences of introverts I interviewed for my book.

 The Secrets to Dating an Introvert

 1. Just because we’re not making the first move doesn’t mean we’re not dying to talk to you.

-When I saw someone I was interested in, usually the best I could muster was a smile and some eye contact from across the room.
+When I saw someone I was interested in, usually the best I could muster was a smile and some intense eye contact from across the room.
 I know, it’s easier to get away with this tactic when you’re a woman and traditional dating etiquette says the man should make the first move.
 But often, guys didn’t pick up on my hints.
 I’d drive myself crazy trying to work up the courage to walk over to him — and then what would I even say?
 Usually any attempts at this ended in me mumbling some small talk, then giving up.

 If you know you’re dealing with an introvert, don’t discount our subtle signals.
 Whether it’s the first date or our ten-year wedding anniversary, we probably won’t broadcast our interest and affection as loudly as extroverts — but that doesn’t mean it’s not there.